 HOW WE SCREEN:

-• Our main screening space is a 300-seat theater in Downtown Brooklyn.
-We also screen at a 280-seat auditorium in Bay Ridge, and a state-of-the-art 4K cinema in Clinton Hill, among others.
+• Our main screening space is a 300-seat theater at St. Francis College in Downtown Brooklyn.
+We also screen at a 280-seat auditorium in Bay Ridge, and a state-of-the-art 4K cinema at Pratt Film/Video, the new Sunset Park High School, among others.

 • Our Technical Director pre-screens every selection in advance, to ensure the best-quality version of your film screens for our audience.